 Overlake earned Quality Respiratory Care Recognition (QRCR) under a national program aimed at helping patients and families make informed decisions about the quality of the respiratory care services available in hospitals.

-Respiratory therapists perform specific tests to assist the physician to diagnose and facilitate the monitoring and treatment of patients.
+Respiratory therapists perform specific tests to assist the physician in diagnosing and facilitating the monitoring and treatment of patients.
 These tests include:

 - The measurement of ventilatory volumes.